dxc-technology/about-devops-dojo/blog/_posts/2020-04-14-introducing-online-devops-dojo.md

 layout: article
 categories: blog
 published: true
-description: "Online DevOps Dojo is an immersive learning experience with a fictious team and a set of hands on labs running in the browser."
+description: "Online DevOps Dojo is an immersive learning experience with a fictitious team and a set of hands on labs running in the browser."
-excerpt: "Introducing Online DevOps Dojo: an immersive, Open Source learning experience with a fictious team and a set of hands on labs running in the browser."
+excerpt: "Introducing Online DevOps Dojo: an immersive, Open Source learning experience with a fictitious team and a set of hands on labs running in the browser."
 tags: [devops, learning]
 ---